bchan2438/Finance_manager-/README.md

 Overview

 The Personal Finance Dashboard is a Django-based web application designed to help users track their expenses, visualize their spending habits, and set financial goals.
-This application provides a secure platform for managing personal finances and gaining insights through data visualization.
+This application provides a secure platform for managing personal finances.

 Features